Digestive and Liver Disorders Overview

 Hormones of pregnancy can affect the digestive system.
 The hormone progesterone, which causes smooth muscle relaxation, often causes relaxation and slowing of digestion in the stomach and the small and large intestines.
 The gallbladder is also affected with delayed emptying that can increase the chances of gallstone formation.
 Many of the digestive discomforts of pregnancy, such as morning sickness (nausea or vomiting), constipation, and heartburn are all related to the relaxed tone and slowed action of the digestive system.

 The growing uterus itself can affect the digestive system.
-As the uterus grows, it can compress or even obstruct some of the parts of the digestive tract.
+As the uterus grows, it can press on or even block parts of the digestive tract.
 This can lead to slowed movement of food and constipation.
 Increasing fluids, regular exercise, and increasing the fiber in your diet are some of the ways to prevent constipation.
 Always consult your health care provider before taking any medication for this condition.

 Many women have appetite changes in pregnancy, including increased hunger, decreased appetite, cravings, aversions, nausea, and vomiting.
 A few women develop pica, a rare craving to eat substances other than food, such as dirt, clay, or coal.
 The craving may indicate a nutritional deficiency.